git-hemant/simplyheart-privacy-policy/README.md

 - Simply Heart does not add, change, or delete data in Apple Health.
 - Your Apple Health data and chart contents are processed on your device and are not uploaded to us or to Firebase.
 - Simply Heart has no advertising SDK and does not use an advertising identifier.
-- Optional anonymous diagnostics are off by default and can be enabled or disabled in the App's Settings.
+- Firebase diagnostic collection is disabled in version 1.0.
 - We do not sell personal information or health data and do not use health data for advertising, marketing, profiling, or data brokerage.

 ## 1. Apple Health Data